django/django-localflavor/docs/index.rst

 Internationalization
 ====================

-Localflavor has its own catalog of translations, in the directory ``localflavor/locale``, and it's not loaded automatically like Django's general catalog in ``django/conf/locale``.
-If you want localflavor's texts to be translated, like form fields error messages, you must include :mod:`localflavor` in the :setting:`INSTALLED_APPS` setting, so the internationalization system can find the catalog, as explained in
+Local flavor has its own catalog of translations, in the directory ``localflavor/locale``, and it's not loaded automatically like Django's general catalog in ``django/conf/locale``.
+If you want local flavor's texts to be translated, like form fields error messages, you must include :mod:`localflavor` in the :setting:`INSTALLED_APPS` setting, so the internationalization system can find the catalog, as explained in